- About the Nicholas Certo Speech, Language and Hearing Clinic

 - Developmental language delay

-- Communicative disorders resulting from brain injury, stroke, or neuromuscular disability
+- Communicative disabilities resulting from brain injury, stroke, or neuromuscular disability

-- Speech production disorders resulting from craniofacial conditions
+- Speech production disabilities resulting from craniofacial conditions

 - Central Auditory Processing Disorders